Milla Promises To Return To ‘magnifique’ Expo 2020 Dubai For Cameroon Day In March - UrduPoint

 "In fact, not just the Expo 2020 - everything here in Dubai is amazing and I am going to come back in four months for the Cameroon Day at Expo 2020 Dubai," added Milla, who is an ambassador for African causes now following his retirement from football in 1994 at the age of 42.
 He made his international debut in 1973 and was capped 77 times, scoring 43 goals.

-HE Saeed Hareb also gifted him a copy of “My Story” - the anecdotal memoir of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of UAE and Ruler of Dubai.
+Saeed Hareb also gifted him a copy of "My Story" - the anecdotal memoir of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of UAE and Ruler of Dubai.

+Milla, in turn, presented two autographed Cameroon jerseys – one for H.

 "I am really grateful to Dubai Sports Council for their warm reception and hospitality," said Milla, who was a member of the Cameron national team at three FIFA World Cup - 1982, 1990 and 1994 - returning to the national team after announcing his international retirement in 1988 following a phone call and a plea from the President of Cameroon Paul Biya.